dorcasndungu/Caesar-Cipher/README.md

 **Author's information**

-I am a programmer currently studying at Moringa School.
+I am currently studying at Moringa School.

 ### License
 This software is under the [MIT](LICENSE) license